Tag Archives: email second round

 System Preferences vs. Lists

-RB separates out list customization from other system preferences.
+RB9 separates out list customization from other system preferences.
 If you want different options in a list you would make those changes in the Lists function.
 All other options are grouped by module under System Preferences.

-Some System Preferences options work with Lists — such as the file types you can have RB automatically attach to assignment notifications.
+Some System Preferences options work with Lists — such as the file types you can have RB9 automatically attach to assignment notifications.
 They are generated in Lists under Repository, which you can then select from in System Preferences under Calendar.

 Personal preferences